-Does your child wear the same shirt day after day or complain she can’t ever find her favorite jeans?
+Does your child wear the same shirt day after day or complain they can’t ever find their favorite jeans?
 Keeping drawers organized can be a struggle for many kids.
 But if your child has trouble with organization or , it may be even harder.

-You can reduce everyone’s frustration by helping your child organize her messy dresser drawers.
-It’s a good idea to hear her thoughts and ideas before making any changes.
-But once she has a system in place, maintaining it is much easier.
+You can reduce everyone’s frustration by helping your child organize their messy dresser drawers.
+It’s a good idea to hear your child’s thoughts and ideas before making any changes.
+But once your child has a system in place, maintaining it is much easier.
 Here’s how to get started.

 1. Clear some space and dump out the drawers.

-Clear off your child’s bed or makes some space on the floor.
-If there are already clothes on the floor, then have her help you separate what’s dirty and clean.
+Clear off your child’s bed or make some space on the floor.
+If there are already clothes on the floor, then have your child help you separate what’s dirty and clean.
 Put the dirty clothes into a hamper and put all the clean items into an empty laundry basket.
-Next, you can both dump the contents of the laundry basket and her dresser drawers into a big pile on the floor or the bed.
+Next, you can both dump the contents of the laundry basket and the dresser drawers into a big pile on the floor or the bed.

 2. Sort into piles by type of clothing.